microsoft/react-native-winrt/README.md

 <img src="samples/RNWinRTTestApp/images/sample-app.png" width="500">

+*Note: This is an example of the sample app.
+The image is pulled from the user's photo library and will likely be different.*

 ## Versioning

 The versioning scheme for React Native WinRT aligns with versions of React Native for Windows.
 A new major version of React Native for Windows is not guaranteed to be supported by a mismatched version of React Native WinRT.
 For example, a React Native for Windows 0.67 app may not be compatible with **Microsoft.ReactNative.WinRT** 0.66.* package versions due to potential breaking changes.